hemanthkumardm/SFAL-VSD-SoC-Design/Day2/README.md

 # Day 2: Introduction to Verilog RTL Design and Synthesis

 ## Overview
-On Day 2, we focused on Verilog RTL design and synthesis using tools like Iverilog and Yosys, within the SKY130 process design kit (PDK).
+On Day 2, Focused on Verilog RTL design and synthesis using tools like Iverilog and Yosys, within the SKY130 process design kit (PDK).

 ## Tasks Completed